 Income Statement Comparison

-The following table provides a comparison of key income statement metrics for CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS) for the most recent fiscal year.
+Below is a comparison of the income statements for CrowdStrike Holdings, Inc. (CRWD) and Zscaler, Inc. (ZS) for the most recent fiscal year, providing a snapshot of their financial performance.

 Interpretation of Income Statement